-Vanguard-Sebring's SV/36 CitiCar made its debut at the Electric Vehicle Symposium in Washington, D.C. in 1974.
+Vanguard-Sebring's SV/36 CitiCar made its debut at the 1974 Electric Vehicle Symposium, held in Washington, D.C.
 The CitiCar had a top speed of about 28 MPH for a maximum of 35-40 miles.

 The SV/36 was a 36 Volt DC model but almost immediately was upgraded to the SV/48 which was the mainstay 48 Volt DC model most CitiCars are.
 The way to tell the difference between the two is count the number of six volt batteries under the seat.
 Through 1975, and first half of 1976 (those built before January of 1976) Beaumont built the SV/48 as a roadster.

 Starting in late December 1975 through May of 1976, Beaumont started to build/sell a slightly modified version sometimes referred to as the transitional or 1976-1/2 model CitiCar.
 The 29 changes made at this point were not done all at once but were made over a number of vehicles with some having one but not necessarily all the change.
 By May of 1976 all the changes had been incorporated into the final product.
 These cars can be referred to as Hatchback Coupes as they now had full side doors with sliding windows instead of the pop out Roadster type in the SV/36 and SV/48's.
 On these coupes the back window now opened like a hatch for easier access to the behind the seat area, also.